 Don’t spend years telling yourself: It will be okay.
 He was just irritable.
 He didn’t mean it.
 It will get better.

 If you’re in that situation, I can promise you right now that it will never reverse direction and go toward “better.”
 It will only barrel like a freight train toward “worse.”

 I’m sure you once felt such pity for women in this type of situation.
 What is wrong with them?
 How could they choose such a man?

-When that little voice inside all of us begins to softly murmur, you think it is just insecurity on your part.
+When that little voice inside all of us begins to softly murmur, you think it is just insecurity.